Deutsche Guggenheim: History and building

 In 1993, one year before the withdrawal of American troops from the city, the Solomon R. Guggenheim Foundation's then-director, Thomas Krens, was approached with the idea of a Berlin branch of the museum by Richard C. Holbrooke, then the American ambassador to Germany.
 The museum opened in November 1997, only one month after the opening of the Guggenheim Museum Bilbao.

 The modest Berlin gallery occupied a corner of the ground floor of the Deutsche Bank building, a sandstone building constructed in 1920.
 The exhibition space consisted of a single gallery that was 50 meters long, 8 meters wide, and 6 meters high.
 Gluckman designed the gallery in a minimalist style.

-After 15 years of operation, Deutsche Guggenheim closed in February 2013.
-Two months later, Deutsche Bank re-opened the site as the Deutsche Bank KunstHalle, to show collaborative contemporary art projects with independent curators, international partner museums and cultural institutions, as well as exhibitions of works from the Deutsche Bank's art collection.
+After 15 years, Deutsche Guggenheim closed in February 2013.
+No reason was given for the end of the collaboration between Deutsche Bank and The Guggenheim Foundation, except to note that their contract had expired at the end of 2012.
+In April, Deutsche Bank re-opened the site as the Deutsche Bank KunstHalle, to show collaborative contemporary art projects with independent curators, international partner museums and cultural institutions, as well as exhibitions of works from the Deutsche Bank's art collection.
 Under the patronage of the Italian Ministry of Culture, in 2016 Deutsche Bank received from pptArt the Corporate Art Award for the best "Corporate Collection".
 The Deutsche Bank KunstHalle closed in 2018, and the art collection was moved to the "PalaisPopulaire" in the Prinzessinnenpalais.